I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/namcache/nf-namcache-rxnamecacheexpireentrywithshortname.md

 <p>Because the active list is scanned, the <b>RxNameCacheExpireEntryWithShortName</b> routine puts any non-matching entries that have expired on the free list.
 A <i>Name</i> value of zero length will match all entries and insert the entries on the free list.</p>

-<p>The <b>RxNameCacheExpireEntryWithShortName</b> routine scans the active list and inserts any matching NAME_CACHE entries at the head of the free list.
-The <b>CaseInsensitive</b> member of the NAME_CACHE entry is used to determine whether the scan should ignore case sensitivity when matching the <i>Name</i> parameter.</p>

-<p>Because the active list is scanned, the <b>RxNameCacheExpireEntryWithShortName</b> routine puts any non-matching entries that have expired on the free list.
-A <i>Name</i> value of zero length will match all entries and insert the entries on the free list.</p>

 ## -requirements
 <table>
 <tr>